PixelTheater/DodecaRGB-firmware/src/scenes/identify_sides/README.md

 ## Description

-This scene is designed to help with alignment and configuration of the DodecaRGB device by displaying all faces with their unique colors while cycling which color pulses.
-Each face lights the first N LEDs where N equals the face ID plus 1 (face 0 = 1 LED, face 1 = 2 LEDs, etc.).
-All faces and edges are always lit, but only one color pulses at a time, making it easy to identify specific faces and verify edge adjacency.
+This scene is designed to help with alignment and configuration of the DodecaRGB device by displaying all faces and connected edges with their unique colors while cycling which color pulses.
+This allows the user to visually verify the wiring and configuration of the model, by making appropriate changes to the YAML file and re-generating the model.h file and re-testing.

 ## Implementation Strategy